svecosystem/mode-watcher/docs/src/content/states/theme-storage-key.md

 ---
 title: themeStorageKey
-description: The key used to store the theme in local storage.
+description: The local storage key used to persist the theme.
-section: API Reference
+section: States
 ---

-The key used to store the `theme` in local storage.
+`themeStorageKey` is a readable state containing the string key used to persist the user's selected theme in `localStorage`.

+This is helpful if you need to manually inspect, modify, or clear the stored theme value.

 ## Usage